pranavpabbisetty/Custom-Alexa/README.md

 # Custom-Alexa

-A program that I made to test speech recognition through pre-defined sentences.
+A pre-exisitng github repo that I copied to test out voice regogniction and other NLP tools.